Bajpai-Kshitij/Portfolio/README.md

 # Portfolio
-This is a portfolio website for showcasing everything I know
+This is a portfolio website for showcasing everything I learned and worked for.